cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 !!! note

-    The `.namespace-prefixes` file is independent of the stereotype-to-namespace `.namespaces` file — it does not require a `.namespaces` file to be present.
+    The `.namespace-prefixes` file is independent of the stereotype-to-namespace `.namespaces` file and does not require a `.namespaces` file to be present.
 It applies regardless of how the model's namespaces were defined, whether through a `.namespaces` file or through `baseuri` tagged values (see [CIMTool Support for Extension Namespaces](cimtool-support-for-extension-namespaces.md) for both approaches).
 It is, however, honored only when the project's schema is an **Enterprise Architect** project file (`.eap`, `.eapx`, `.qea`, `.qeax`); it has no effect when the schema is imported in XMI format (`.xmi` or `.owl`).

 !!! note

     The `.namespace-prefixes` file is optional and is used only by the AsciiDoc builders to annotate generated documentation; it does not affect the profile definition itself.
-Both namespace prefixes and namespace URIs are case-sensitive (per the W3C *Namespaces in XML* specification) and are compared character by character — `http://www.example.org/wine` and `http://www.Example.org/wine` are distinct namespaces — so ensure each URI in the file exactly matches the namespace used in your model.
+Both namespace prefixes and namespace URIs are case-sensitive (per the W3C *Namespaces in XML* specification) and are compared character by character (`http://www.example.org/wine` and `http://www.Example.org/wine` are distinct namespaces), so ensure each URI in the file exactly matches the namespace used in your model.

 ## Building a Master Document

-A *master document* is a top-level AsciiDoc file that assembles a complete, publishable document from smaller pieces — hand-written narrative, generated profile documentation, diagrams, and supporting assets.
+A *master document* is a top-level AsciiDoc file that assembles a complete, publishable document from smaller pieces: hand-written narrative, generated profile documentation, diagrams, and supporting assets.
 It lives at the root of the **Documentation** folder and uses AsciiDoc's `include::` directive to pull in content from elsewhere in the project.

 The publicly available [CGMES-CIM17](https://github.com/cimug-org/CGMES-CIM17) sample project is a complete, worked example of this approach, and the rest of this section walks through how its master document, `CGMES-Documentation.adoc`, is put together.
 It is a recommended starting point for anyone looking to build their own modularized documentation.